IanAdamPrice/Mern-Bookstore/README.md

 [Mern Bookstore](https://fast-wave-78429.herokuapp.com/)

 ## Description
-This application is a book search engine that allows a user to create a unique profile and save a book to that profile.
+Going to the bookstore can be a fun experience but at times it can be overwhelming.
+With the Mern Bookstore you will not even have to leave the comfort of your home to find the next book to sink your time into.
+The full stack application is a book search engine that uses an API call to Google Books along with GraphQl to save a book to your profile.

 ## Technologies
 - React